nosarthur/traj-infra-upgrade/docs/correspondence.md

 for fr in tr:
     st = topo.update_fsys_ct(cms_model, fr).fsys_ct
     # you can use st = topo.update_fsys_ct(cms_model, fr) as well
-    # the properties of cms_model and its fsys_ct are in sync
+    # since the properties of cms_model and its fsys_ct are in sync

 ```
 Note that